InfantLab/NotebookDemos/README.md

-# A quick Computational Notebook tutorial for social scientists
+# A quick Computational Notebook tutorial for pyschologists and other social scientists

 ## Using R-stats in RMarkdown or Jupyter notebook